Scientists discover a game-changing way to remove salt from water

 That's why the ability to quickly and easily desalinate water has long been a goal of scientists around the world.
 And now, a group of researchers from Columbia University believe they've found a way to do it.

-The process is called Temperature Swing Solvent Extraction (TSSE) and it's designed to purify hypersaline brines (water that contains a high concentration of salts, making it up to seven times as salty as seawater).
-This kind of waste water is produced by industrial processes and during oil and gas production and it poses a major pollution risk to groundwater.
+The process is called Temperature Swing Solvent Extraction and it's designed to purify hypersaline brines (water that contains a high concentration of salts, making it up to seven times as salty as seawater).
+This kind of waste water is produced by industrial processes and during oil and gas production, and it poses a major pollution risk to groundwater.

-The research team, led by Columbia Engineering's assistant professor of earth and environmental engineering Ngai Yin Yip, mixed a solvent (dyed red) in with a sample of hypersaline brine (dyed blue).
+The research team, led by Ngai Yin Yip, a Columbia Engineering assistant professor of earth and environmental engineering, mixed a solvent (dyed red) in with a sample of hypersaline brine (dyed blue).

 The liquids appear to stay separated in the jar, but after heating them, and then decanting the red solvent into another jar to be heated separately, the team was left with a layer of clear water.

-While the science is complicated, the above video shows the process in a pretty simple way (no chemistry PhD required).
+While the science is complicated, the above video shows the process in a pretty simple way (no chemistry Ph.D. required).

 What's most exciting about the process is its implications.
 The team was able to remove up to 98.4% of the salt, which is comparable to the current "gold standard" process, reverse osmosis.
-But unlike reverse osmosis or other methods of desalination, this process doesn't require high temperatures or high pressures -- just a low-grade heat of less than 70°C (158°F).
+But unlike reverse osmosis or other methods of desalination, this process doesn't require high temperatures or high pressures -- just a low-grade heat of less than 70 C (158 F).

 And that makes it a game changer -- both for treating waste water and even creating drinking water fit for human consumption.